SPRING 2019 RECREATION BASEBALL REGISTRATION IS OPEN

 An end of season picnic including food, games and a homerun derby.

-All players 8 and older, as well as younger players requesting to play in our competitive division will be required to attend a mandatory evaluation at North Hunterdon High School on Sunday January 14th, 2018.
+All players 8 through 12, as well as any younger player requesting to play in our competitive division will be required to attend a mandatory evaluation at Voorhees High School on Sunday January 6, 2019.
+Evaluations will be from approximately 9-3pm and you should plan on your child needing 30 minutes of time to complete their evaluation.
+Please note that is a change - previous evaluations were held at North Hunterdon High School.
 Details will follow in early January via email and will also be posted on the NHYB website.

 We assure you that the North Hunterdon Youth Baseball Board of Directors will do our best to make this season an enjoyable experience for everyone.
 If you have any questions regarding the registration process or any questions regarding our league in general, please send your questions via email to